Gas Safety (Installation and Use) Regulations 1998

-The Gas Safety (Installation and Use) Regulations 1998 (SI 1998/2451) is a United Kingdom statutory instrument regulating various activities relating to the safety of installations and appliances using natural gas and liquefied petroleum gas (LPG).
+The Gas Safety (Installation and Use) Regulations 1998 (SI 1998/2451) are a set of United Kingdom statutory instruments that regulate the installation, maintenance and use of gas systems, gas fittings and gas appliances using natural gas and liquefied petroleum gas (LPG).
+The regulations are made under powers contained within the Health and Safety at Work etc. Act 1974 and are enforced by the Health and Safety Executive (HSE).